MANAGING A MOLD INFESTATION: GUIDELINES FOR DISASTER RESPONSE

 The good news is that any staining associated with foxing is not usually indicative of a current mold bloom.
 While it may have caused unattractive, permanent stains to many older items, mold spores that led to foxing were likely introduced during the paper production process.
 Foxing can, however, migrate from adjacent pages in books or in materials stored together in a folder or box.
 Interleaving between pages can decrease the possibility of stain migration.

 Decisions on How to Proceed: Small to moderate outbreaks involving a limited number of items can often be handled in-house if no highly toxic mold species are present.
 Toxicity of mold species can only be determined by a certified mycologist; a local university or hospital can provide a referral for a mycologist.

 The amount of outside assistance required will depend upon the extent of the outbreak, toxicity of the mold involved, resources of the institution, and the type of material affected.

-The Environmental Protection Agency (EPA) and the New York City Department of Health and Mental Hygiene have defined guidelines for cleanup methods and the protection/containment required based on size of outbreak as follows:
+The EPA has defined guidelines for cleanup methods and the protection/containment required based on size of outbreak as follows:

 • Small area: Less than 10 square feet affected.